 When it comes to dynamics, mastering engineers can only work with the information that's given to them.
 If you send a mix that had a brick-wall limiter on the mix bus, reducing the dynamics by 8 dB, that's 8dB that the mastering engineer will never see.

 Let me paint you another picture.
-If you use a limiter and reduce the dynamics to 10dB (very low for a whole song) but it has ‘headroom’ because you simply turned it down post-limiting, then that completely misses the point.
+If you use a limiter and reduce the dynamics by 8dB but it has headroom because you simply turned it down post-limiter, then that completely misses the point.

 1dB of headroom but full dynamic range (no limiter)

 6dB of headroom but heavily squashed dynamics (limiter on mix bus)